psabau/task-platform/README.md

 - **Centralised verification** – API Gateway validates tokens on all protected routes.
 - **Authorisation** – Task Service enforces that each user only sees and modifies their own tasks.

-The detailed explanation is in:

-- `docs/tutorial-securing-api-tasks-focused.docx`

----

 ## 🧱 Architecture Overview